wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 Snapshots can also be loaded using `-loadvm` option followed by the name of the snapshot.
 In both cases, the rest of the command lines for starting QEMU must match those where the snapshot was taken.

-Note that by loading a system snapshot, modifications to the disk image after the snapshot was taken will not be visible.
+Note that by loading a system snapshot, modifications to the disk image after the snapshot was taken will be rolled back.